swanjiku/microservices-social-platform/README.md

 ## Containerization with Docker

 To ensure seamless deployment and scaling, the services are containerized using Docker.
-Each service has its own Dockerfile that defines how to build and run the service in an isolated environment.
+Each service has its own `Dockerfile` that defines how to build and run the service in an isolated environment.
 Docker Compose is used to orchestrate the services for local development and testing.

+### Docker Files
+Each service has a `Dockerfile` with the following structure:

+1. **Base Image**: Uses an official Java image as the base.
+2. **Copy Files**: Copies the compiled JAR file of the service into the container.
+3. **Expose Ports**: Exposes the port on which the service runs.
+4. **Command to Run the Service**: Executes the JAR file.